Abandoned Pennsylvania Turnpike: Abandonment & Later Uses

-Later uses

-In the early 1970s, the emission levels of unleaded gasoline were tested in Rays Hill Tunnel.
-A Plymouth Satellite was used as the test vehicle.
-The PTC and PennDOT used the highway to train maintenance workers, as well as for testing of rumble strips.

-There have also been numerous military uses for the highway; the tunnels were considered as a storage area for weapons, as was the open highway for aircraft.
-The military also used the highway for training soldiers for Iraq in the early 2000s, even after the highway was sold to the SAC.

-The site of the former Cove Valley Travel Plaza was used as a shooting range for the Pennsylvania State Police.
-Since the SAC bought the property, the site has not been used as a shooting range, although warning signs are still posted in the area.

 In 2008 the highway was used for the filming of the Dimension Films movie The Road starring Viggo Mortensen.
 The studios mildly restored the exterior of the eastern portal of the Ray's Hill Tunnel when it was used for filming.

+In October 2018, Bedford and Fulton Counties approved Articles of Incorporation of The Bedford Fulton Joint Recreation Authority, a Pennsylvania Municipal Authority made up of 4 members from Bedford County and 4 members from Fulton County.
+The Authority subsequently purchased the property from SAC, and it was renamed The Old PA Pike (TOPP) Trail.

+Today, the TOPP Trail is a popular tourist attraction.
+The tunnel's entrances have deteriorated due to vandalism, and their signboards were taken sometime between 1981 and 1999.
+However, tunnel structure is still sound despite not having been maintained for decades.

 Access

 In 2005, the PTC restricted access to the abandoned turnpike by demolishing an overpass over U.S. Route 30 (US 30) in Breezewood and an overpass on Pump Station Road near the site of the old Cove Valley Travel Plaza.
 The demolition of the overpasses removed the liability and expense of repairing the aging bridges, marked the property lines between the public and the PTC-owned sections of the property, and prevented motorized vehicles from easily entering the abandoned turnpike.

 The original plans for the removal included an access road, but somewhere along the way, it was removed and not known to Pike 2 Bike officials until it was too late.
-As of 2012, the Friends of the Pike 2 Bike are seeking to obtain grants that will allow the building of an access road and to rebuild on it the last remaining original toll booth, which was obtained in 2006.
-The toll booth will be used to collect a parking donation that will be used to pay for maintenance.
+As of 2012, the Friends of the Pike 2 Bike were seeking to obtain grants that will allow the building of an access road and to rebuild the last remaining original toll booth, which was obtained in 2006.
+The toll booth will collect a parking donation that will be used to pay for site maintenance and upkeep.
 An access road was built in the late 2000s on the PTC-owned side of the former Pump Station Road overpass, making the 3.5 mi section still owned by the PTC a de facto access road to the active turnpike in itself; however, like other access roads along the turnpike, it is off-limits to the public and is only used by the PTC or Pennsylvania State Police.

 There are three access points to the public section of the abandoned highway: